OlympusDAO-Education/Documentation/basics/migration.md

 Also, there is no need to claim bond rewards and stake them manually, as this process will be automated.
 The bonders will receive their entitled sOHM at the end of the vesting period.

+Learn more about how bonds will behave in V2 from the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).